 A/B Mobile testing should be a basic step in your mobile business strategy.
 Testing every aspect of your app or game and understanding what’s working and what’s not is vital in terms of Conversion Rate (store) and business (app).
 A/B testing consists of comparing elements variations to see which one drives more traffic and installs or generate, per example, more sales or subscriptions.

-We can find two kinds of A/B testing for mobile apps: app stores A/B testing, on which we test the elements on the listing of our app or game (such as textual fields like Title and Description, or visual elements like the screenshot gallery or video) and app A/B testing, on which we test the product.
+We can find two kinds of A/B testing: app stores A/B testing, on which we test the elements on the store listing / product page (such as textual fields like Title and Description, or visual elements like the screenshot gallery or video) and app A/B testing, on which we test the product.

-In order to do the experiment, two different versions of the app page are created with only one difference between them.
+In order to do the experiment, two different versions of the store listing are created with only one difference between them.
 It can be something visual, such as screenshots or the icon, or textual, like the title or the description.
 Then, the two versions are distributed among the audience equally and, when enough users go through it, we can determine which variable is performing better.

 Why Do I Need A/B Testing?